kyma-project/community/governance.md

 To suggest a change in the ownership of a given repository part, create a PR with the required changes in the `CODEOWNERS` file in the project's repository.
 The required number of code owners needs to approve the PR for the changes to take place.
 Read [here](https://github.com/kyma-project/community/blob/master/guidelines/internal-guidelines/repository-template/template/CODEOWNERS) how to set up and modify owners of the given repository folders and files.

-## Decision making
+## Decision-making

 In general, the Special Interest Groups (SIGs) and Working Groups (WGs) make decisions that affect the project, including its structure, functionalities, components, or work of the project teams.
 However, the organizational decisions and those that relate to the product strategy are made by the Kyma Council.

-SIGs and WGs follow the **lazy consensus** approach to decision making which assumes that:
+SIGs and WGs follow the **lazy consensus** approach to decision-making which assumes that:

 * All SIG/WG members have an equal voice in the decision-making process.
 * Silence is consent.
 By default, lack of objections to a proposed decision means a silent approval.